-There are a few guidelines you can follow, but you should also see a lot of model games and study (and learn!) the theoretical positions.
+There are a few guidelines you can follow.
+But, you should also see a lot of model games and study (and learn!) the theoretical positions.
 In our previous articles we have covered some typical ideas, as well as a few theoretical endgames, so make sure to check them out as well!

 A key concept in endgames is the activity of the pieces.
-Usually, the side who has better-placed pieces and has the initiative is the one who stands better, even if he/she may be down material.
+Usually, the side that has better-placed pieces and has the initiative is the one who stands better, even if he/she may be down material.
 We have seen many times the choice of a passive defense for the sake of the material balance.
 It is important to remember that in endgames this is a high price to pay.

 The pawn structure is another very important element in the endgame.
 The side with more weaknesses will usually have to suffer and find precise defensive resources in order to hold on to the position.

 Pawn moves usually leave behind a weakness, so remember this and double-check the next time you want to push an apparently harmless pawn in an endgame.
 The side that holds a small advantage will try to provoke you in order to create a second front of the attack and be able to increase the pressure, so stay alert and try to keep your structure as healthy as possible.